atk14/Atk14Catalog/README.md

 and you may find the running catalog on http://localhost:8000/

-Installing the skeleton as a virtual host on Apache web server
+Installing the catalog as a virtual host on Apache web server
 --------------------------------------------------------------

 This is optional step.
 If you have Apache installed, you may want to install the application to a virtual server.